2026 South Dakota gubernatorial election

 The 2026 South Dakota gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of South Dakota.
+The primary elections were held on June 2, 2026, and since no candidate received over 35% in the Republican primary, a runoff election was held on July 28.

-The incumbent is Republican Larry Rhoden, who was elevated to the governorship in 2025 after his predecessor, Kristi Noem (who was already ineligible to run in the 2026 election due to term-limits), resigned to become U.S. Secretary of Homeland Security.
+Incumbent Republican Larry Rhoden, who ascended to the office of governor in 2025 after Kristi Noem resigned to become secretary of homeland security, is running for his first full term in office.
 Rhoden had previously been serving as lieutenant governor under Noem since the two took office in 2019.
-In November 2025, Rhoden announced he would run for a full term.
+Democrats have not won a gubernatorial election in South Dakota since 1974.